Turpin Parents Ordered to Stand Trial in Perris Child Torture Case

 Additionally, David Turpin has also been charged with eight counts of perjury in connection to the school he said he ran at his home, called Sandcastle Day School.
 Turpin is accused of filing a private school affidavit with the California Department of Education from 2010 to 2017, certifying that his children were receiving full-time education.

 Louise Turpin also faces a count of assault with force likely to cause great bodily injury.
-The defense had requested the charge be reduced to a misdemeanor, but it was denied by a judge, according to Press Enterprise reporter Brian Rokos.
+The defense had requested the charge be reduced to a misdemeanor, but that request was denied by a judge, according to Riverside Press-Enterprise reporter Brian Rokos.

-The crimes they're charged with committing date back to 2010, when the family moved to Murrieta from Texas.
+The crimes they're charged with date back to 2010, when the family moved to Murrieta from Texas.
 Altogether, the couple faces trial for 49 counts.

 A judge dismissed one count of child abuse/endangerment involving the youngest child, according to John Hall, a spokesman for the DA's office.